WPDevelopers/twitter-cards-meta/readme.txt

 **WPSolver.com** [saying](http://www.wpsolver.com/twitter-cards-plugins-wordpress/)

 "*Twitter Cards Meta: enables summary and photo cards on your site.
-You will be able to customize your cards’ settings.
+You will be able to customize your cardsï¿½ settings.
 It also works for sites with multiple authors."*

 == Installation ==

 = Modern Way: =
 1. Go to the WordPress Dashboard "Add New Plugin" section.
 2. Search For "Twitter Cards Meta".
 3. Install, then Activate it.

 = Old Way: =